 WARDIN VS LANGFUSE

 Langfuse can tell you a request went wrong.
-Wardin can stop it from happening.
+Wardin stops it from running — and signs the receipt either way.

 FEATURE COMPARISON